techwithlc/mywebsite/server/SERVERLESS_DEPLOYMENT.md

    - Consider using HTTPS for all webhook requests

 2. **Environment Variables**:
-   - Never commit your API keys or credentials to the repository
+   - Never commit your API keys to the repository
    - Use the secrets management of your chosen deployment platform

 ## Troubleshooting